SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Umang Vohra

-Right.
-The next set of products are a certain size for the business.
-Right.
-And including land, including Landreotype, I think the two products we’re talking about ballpark as an average, they would come at that size as being leading products for the market outside of rev limit.
+Maybe we can give you color.
+Let’s give you some color in this manner, right?
+If you take away REVLIMID, right, the next set of products are a certain size for the business, right, including lanreotide, including lanreotide.
+I think the two products we’re talking about, ballpark, as an average, they would come at that size as being leading products for the market outside of REVLIMID.

 Tushar Manudhane